-The 8.2million dry-dock refurbishment finished on April 6th and exactly one month later Caribbean Princess had her first Scottish port visit of 2017.
+The 8.2million dry-dock refurbishment finished on April 6th 2017 and exactly one month later Caribbean Princess had her first Scottish port visit of 2017.
 This initial sailing had commenced in Southampton, calling at Cork and Belfast before crossing from Northern Ireland to Greenock.
-As the passengers headed out to explore Scotland, our small group of visitors were met by Princess UK press office for a tour which gave us a brief overview of the extensive refurbishment.
+As the passengers headed out to explore Scotland, our small group of visitors was met by Princess UK press office for a tour which gave us a brief overview of the extensive refurbishment.
 A lot of work has been carried out, some instantly visible while other changes are not immediately obvious to the eye.

 The atrium, or the Piazza as it is called, is instantly recognisable.
 It seems very little has changed on the surface as the design of the three-storey atrium and its venues seem the same.
 However, upon closer inspection, you will spot that there are screens on the walls that weren’t there before.
 This is because during the dry-dock Caribbean Princess was made Ocean Medallion-ready.
 All the required technical adaptations have been carried out for the launch of Ocean Medallion in 2018 Caribbean sailing season.
 And if you don’t yet know what Ocean Medallion is – read all about this exciting wearable technology here and how it can enhance your cruise experience.

 I myself cannot wait to see how this beautiful piece of tech will work.
 A fabulous piece of interactive kit which in my opinion is totally directed at us younger cruisers… and geeks.
 Not necessarily your average Princess customer but we (younger passengers and gadget geeks) are the future of cruising.
 IMO.